kumamt/amitk0693/README.md

 - 🌱 I’m currently learning **Cloud Services (AWS)**

-- 👨‍💻 All of my projects are available at [ML and DL algorithms]("https://github.com/amitk0693?tab=repositories")
+- 👨‍💻 All of my projects are available at [ML and DL algorithms](https://github.com/amitk0693?tab=repositories)

-- 📝 I regularly write articles on [AI](AI)
+- 📝 I regularly read articles on [AI]

 - 📫 How to reach me **amitk0693@outlook.com**